J.John

 John Ioannou John, best known as J.John, is an evangelist, author and broadcaster based in the United Kingdom.

 Early life

 J.John was born on 2 June 1958 in London to George and Helen Ioannou.
 His Greek name is Ioannes Ioannou, which translates as John John.
-Brought up in Cyprus to Greek Cypriot parents.

 J.John studied psychology when he became a Christian in 1975.

 Career

 Before working in Christian ministry, J.John started his career in 1976 as a psychiatric nurse at Napsbury Hospital in St Albans, England.

 Early ministry

 In 1978, J.John studied theology at St John's College, Nottingham, England.
 In 1979, he worked at the Christian Renewal Centre in Northern Ireland.
 During this time he took part in reconciliation work as a member of the community, including mission work and prison work.

 in 1979, J.John was appointed as the evangelist at St Nicholas' Church in Nottingham, England, under the leadership of David and Joyce Huggett.
 Whilst overseeing the evangelism work within the church and in Nottingham, he also began working as an itinerant evangelist.
 J.John spoke at colleges, youth events and churches.
 In 1998, he received a Lambeth MA from Archbishop George Carey, in recognition of church growth and evangelism.

 In February 2003, J.John was appointed an honorary canon of Coventry Cathedral.
 He is known for his Christmas sermons, which are popular in the United Kingdom.

 In 2023, at the height of the Mike Pilavachi scandal, J.John received backlash for a comment he made supporting him.

 In a 2025 interview with Phil Cooke, J.John emphasized his commitment to the title of evangelist and described his daily practice of praying for people who do not share his faith, highlighting his relational approach to evangelism.